Brain Awareness Week

 - Set up and staff an exhibit table at your school, community center, library, or shopping mall with the Dana Foundation’s free handouts.
 Print and share our fact sheets and puzzles.

-- Ask your school or local library to organize a Brain Awareness Week display with books and reference material about the brain or offer to set up your own display.
+- Ask your school or local library to organize a BAW display with books and reference material about the brain or offer to set up your own display.

 - Organize a brain fair with hands-on activities, games, and experiments.
 Invite local colleges/universities and disease advocacy groups to participate.